datquocnguyen/BioPosDep/README.md

 	BioNLP/NLP4J$ bin/nlpdecode -c config-CRAFT.xml -i ../data/tokenized_sentence_segmented.txt.column -format tsv -oe craft
 	# Here we expect word forms at the second column (i.e. column index of 1).
 	# Adjust <column index="1" field="form"/> in config-GENIA.xml and config-CRAFT.xml if users already have a column-formated corpus with a different index of the word form column.

+From the examples above, output files `.genia` and `.craft ` are generated in folder `data`, containing POS and dependency annotations.
+Note that these output files are in a 9-column format.
+To further apply other pre-trained dependency parsing models, they must be converted to 10-column format:

+	BioNLP$ python convert_NLP4J_to_CoNLL.py <NLP4J_output_filepath>

+##### Examples

+	BioNLP$ python convert_NLP4J_to_CoNLL.py data/raw.txt.genia
+	BioNLP$ python convert_NLP4J_to_CoNLL.py data/raw.txt.craft

+will generate two 10-column output files `raw.txt.genia.conll` and `raw.txt.craft.conll` in folder `data`.

+### Using pre-trained Stanford Biaffine models
+More documentation to come!

 # References